DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies

 Additionally, we benchmarked DiPPER against two methods specifically designed for microbial DPA.
 The first is the DPA component of the recently published MaAsLin3 DAA method (MaAsLin3-DP) \cite{Nickols2026MaAsLinDiscovery}.
 It employs logistic regression, controls for total read counts, and calculates p-values using the Wald test combined with data augmentation.
 The second is the DPA method from the LDM package (LDM-DP)~\cite{Hu2021AMicrobiome}, which utilizes rarefaction combined with F-tests and accounts for multiplicity via a permutation-based approach.
 Since LDM-DP does not provide differential prevalence estimates, we supplemented it with point estimates from Firth in the cross-study replication analysis.

 Finally, to benchmark DiPPER against DAA, we included two representative methods.
 As a simple baseline method, we selected MaAsLin2~\cite{Mallick2021MultivariableStudies}, which fits linear models to log-transformed relative abundances.
 Despite its simplicity, MaAsLin2 has performed well in recent method benchmarks~\cite{Pelto2025ElementaryAnalysis, Wirbel2024AStudies}.
 As a state-of-the-art method that explicitly models compositional effects, we used LinDA~\cite{Zhou2022LinDA:Data}, which applies linear models with bias correction to centered log-ratio (CLR) transformed abundances.
-In the context of our study, a practical advantage of LinDA compared to several other state-of-the-art methods is that it accepts relative abundances as input, thus avoiding the need to use approximated counts for the shotgun datasets obtained from the \textit{curatedMetagenomicData} package~\cite{Pasolli2017AccessibleExperimentHubb}.